Computer Science Senior Design Projects – Call for Proposals

 Background

-CSCI 475/476 is a two-semester culminating experience for Computer Science and Engineering students in the College of Engineering.
+CSCI 475/476 is a two-semester culminating experience for Computer Science students in the College of Engineering and College of Arts and Sciences.
 In the fall, the weekly workload includes 2 hours of instructional time and up to 6 hours of work outside of class.
 Teams start their work by developing the understanding necessary to tackle large-scale software engineering problems.
 They select a small subset of problems that are of interest to the team, and identify three possible solutions for each, ranking them according to criteria, goals and constraints.
 Ultimately, every team selects one project, selects the most appropriate solution, and develops an “investor pitch.”
 The pitch includes a persuasive proposal and presentation, with the idea that their pitch could be presented to angel investors and venture capitalists to obtain funding.
 Once the proposal is completed, teams start working on the design and implementation of their solutions.
 In the spring, the workload includes 3 hours of classroom contact plus 9 hours outside of class, in which they focus solely on the implementation of their solution, with regular client interaction expected through the duration of the project.

 Concurrently, in our class time, teams explore topics including software engineering and design, intellectual property and licensing, failure models and effect analysis.
 Typically, the class invites professionals who are interested in talking about some of these topics.